 Interventions under this investment priority will complement interventions aimed to reduce GHG emissions from the transport sector under Priority Axis 7.
+In this regard, the Financial Instrument seeks to facilitate access to finance EE and RE investments in Malta, including investments related to green transport, including Electric Vehicles.

 - [1] Provisional statistics by the National Statistics Office.
-This data does not include data from Call 3 of the Energy Grant Scheme issued by Malta Enterprise. - [2] A system to measure energy savings is being developed in accordance with Energy Efficiency Directives. - [3] Given the volatile development of technology within this area, Malta will carry out studies on an ongoing basis with a view to establish appropriate financing mechanisms and rates with a view to avoid overcompensation. - [4] Given the volatile development of technology within this area, Malta will carry out studies on an ongoing basis with a view to establish appropriate financing mechanisms and rates with a view to avoid overcompensation.
+This data does not include data from Call 3 of the Energy Grant Scheme issued by Malta Enterprise. - [2] A system to measure energy savings is being developed in accordance with Energy Efficiency Directives. - [3] Given the volatile development of technology within this area, Malta will carry out studies on an ongoing basis with a view to establish appropriate financing mechanisms and rates with a view to avoid overcompensation.